gaeba95/Teaching-HEIGVD-RES-2019-Labo-SMTP/README.md

 To simulate a mock SMTP server, we used MockMock server (available [here](https://github.com/tweakers/MockMock).
 This tool is a cross-platform SMTP server built on Java and it allows you to test if outgoing e-mails are sent (without actually sending them) and to see what they look like.
 It provides a simple web interface that displays the e-mails that you have sent and their exact content.
 This way, you can be sure that your outgoing e-mails will not reach customers or users by accident.
 To set it up, you have to download the jar file from the link above and run it manually.

+You can also use the docker version provided in the docker directory.

+To use it you have to :

+- Go to the docker/MockMock/ directory
+- Run the build-image.sh file : `./build-images.sh`
+- Run the run-containers.sh file : `./run-containers.sh`
+- Execute this command to get the IP address of your container : `docker inspect -f '{{.Name}} - {{.NetworkSettings.IPAddress }}' $(docker ps -q)`

 ## Configure tool and run prank campaign

 First, you need to clone this repository to get the code files.
 Then, as mentioned in the description above, the user must edit the 3 config files in the configs directory to send pranks :
-- **config.properties** contains the SMTP server address (you can leave its default value (localhost)), the SMTP server port, the number of groups that must be formed with the victims addresses and finally the e-mail of the person that will be in copy of all the pranks.
+- **config.properties** contains the SMTP server address, the SMTP server port, the number of groups that must be formed with the victims addresses and finally the e-mail of the person that will be in copy of all the pranks.
 - **messages.utf8** contains all the messages that will be sent to the victims.
 Every message must begin with the line : `Subject: <subject>` and must be separated with `==`.
 - **victims.utf8** is the file that contains the e-mail addresses of the victims.
 The groups are automatically formed by the application, depending of the number given in the first config file mentioned above.

 All the pranks are automatically sent when you run the application.
-You can see the result in the MockMock server interface webpage : just type `localhost:8282` in your favourite browser, after having set up and run the MockMock server with its jar file.
+You can see the result in the MockMock server interface webpage : just type `<ip of mockmock server>:8282` in your favourite browser, after having set up and run the MockMock server with its jar file.

+To use our tools you have to edits this 3 files with the right configuration.
+After that you can start the jar file contained in the release directory.

+To start the jar use this command : `java -jar MailRobot.jar --config <path to the config directory>`

+The config directory must contains the 3 files listed above with the same name.

+You can also use our docker version :

+- First go to the docker/MailRobot directory
+- Edit the 3 files in the configs directory with your configuration
+- Run the build-image.sh file : `./build-images.sh`
+- Run the run-containers.sh file : `./run-containers.sh`
+- IMPORTANT : to run build-image.sh you have to install maven before

 ## Implementation
 *document the key aspects of your code.
 It is probably a good idea to start with a class diagram.
 Decide which classes you want to show (focus on the important ones) and describe their responsibilities in text.
 It is also certainly a good idea to include examples of dialogues between your client and an SMTP server (maybe you also want to include some screenshots here)*